-In 1929, Ford delivered another message to Bess, this time claiming it was directly from Houdini.
+In 1929, Ford delivered another message to Bess, this time claiming it was directly from a Houdini seance.
 The message was supposedly the coded one that Bess and Houdini had agreed upon prior to his death.
 At first it was reported that Bess admitted it was the authentic message, but later recanted, stating that Ford had hoaxed the message.
-Some believed Bess simply didn't want to pay the standing $10,000 reward that Houdini had offered to anyone who could prove that they'd contacted the spirit world.
+Some believed Bess simply didn't want to pay the standing $10,000 reward Houdini had offered to anyone who could prove that they'd contacted the spirit world.

-Tenth Anniversary Séance
+Tenth Anniversary Houdini Séance

 For the next ten years Bess held an annual séance for her husband.
-Nothing of note ever happened despite Bess' lingering hope that she would finally make contact.
+Nothing of note ever happened despite Bess' lingering hope she would finally make contact.

-The final séance was held in Beverly Hills, California on the roof of the Knickerbocker Hotel on October 31, 1936, the tenth anniversary of Houdini's death.
+The final Houdini séance was held in Beverly Hills, California on the roof of the Knickerbocker Hotel on October 31, 1936, the tenth anniversary of Houdini's death.
 Nothing happened for the last time.
-At the end of the séance, Bess Houdini said that it was her "…personal and positive belief that spirit communication in any form is not possible.
+At the end of the séance, Bess Houdini said it was her "…personal and positive belief that spirit communication in any form is not possible.
 I do not believe that ghosts or spirits exist.
 The Houdini shrine has burned for ten years.
 I now, reverently, turn out the light, it is finished.
 Good night Harry."
 In a February 5, 1943 interview with The New York Times, Bess Houdini told reporters, "Ten years is long enough to wait for any man."

 Screenwriter Opines on 1936 Halloween Séance

-According to screenwriter John Cox who is a Houdini researcher, the 1936 séance was the first one held on Halloween.
+According to screenwriter John Cox, who is a Houdini researcher, the 1936 séance was the first one held on Halloween.
 Posted on his website, Wild About Houdini, Cox states, "Records of other seances held by Bess in New York show them taking place in the Spring."

 He explains that although Bess spoke about the pact she made with her husband, there had never been any kind of timeframe mentioned prior to the 1936 séance.
 He suspects that, "the idea of a 10-year cut-off was probably invented for this séance."
-He further states that this was done partly for promotional purposes.
+He further states this was done partly for promotional purposes.
 During this timeframe, Bess and her business manager and partner Edward Saint had a movie deal about Houdini in the works with Paramount.